 Don’t forget that beet greens are edible and so healthful.
 Here is a great way to use both zucchini and beet greens.
 These “pancakes” are great with eggs for breakfast, or make a delicious side dish.
 Potatoes will be harvested in the next couple of weeks.
 If you don’t have potato at home, try substituting more zucchini for the potato.
 Swiss chard or even radish greens would be a great substitute for the beet greens in this recipe (if desired).

-Zucchini, Potato, and Beet Green Pancakes Serves 4 (click on title for printable pdf version)
+Zucchini, Potato, and Beet Green Pancakes Serves 4

 – 1 packed cup grated potato, about 1 medium